 In this article I’m making the assumption that you’re a long-term investor like me, with an investment period of 10 years or more.
 You’re of course free to speculate on specific sections of the market as well, if that’s your thing.

-If you’re new to the world of ETF investing, my favorite international brokerage account is with Degiro (see my review & guide).
-And if you’re from Austria or Germany, I recommend checking out these alternatives as well, as some of them have even better conditions.
+If you’re new to the world of ETF investing, my favorite international brokerage accounts are with Degiro (see my review & guide) and Interactive Brokers.

 Defining Our ETF Investment Strategy